Upper Body Push Workout With Cardio Tabata (30-Minutes)

 woman performing a dumbbell chest press

 1. Lay flat on your back (on the ground, on a bench, incline bench, or on a stability ball) with knees bent and feet flat on the floor.
-Hold one dumbbell in each hand, elbows bent at a 90-degree angle with an overhand grip on the dumbbells.
+Hold one dumbbell in each hand (palms facing knees), elbows bent at a 90-degree angle.

 woman performing push day exercises, dumbbell chest press and chest fly